Overview

 Clean Architecture: A Craftsman's Guide to Software Structure and Design

-At the moment, it consists of an ESLint plugin: eslint-plugin-boundaries: It ensures that your architectural boundaries are respected by the elements in your project by checking the folder and file structure and the dependencies between them.
+It ensures that your architectural boundaries are respected by the elements in your project by checking the folder and file structure and the dependencies between them.
+At the moment, it consists of an ESLint plugin: eslint-plugin-boundaries.

 By default, it analyzes import statements, but it can also evaluate require, exports and dynamic imports (import()).
 You can further customize it to inspect any other AST node that creates a dependency, such as jest.mock().
 See the configuration guide for more details.